 As such, the broker you choose may only be able to quote you mortgage rates from one of these companies.

-Along those same lines, one broker may be approved with a dozen wholesale lenders, while another only two or three.
+Along these same lines, one broker may be approved with a dozen different wholesale lenders, while another only two or three.

 Ultimately, you want choice when using a broker, otherwise it’s kind of a waste of time, even if they provide exceptional service and are highly competent.